 - Biological Vulnerability (7 questions, 50 points): Measures aspects of a taxon’s distribution, abundance and life history within the taxon’s geographic range in Alaska.
 Higher biological scores suggest greater vulnerability to extirpation, for example, because of small population size, low reproductive output, or specialized habitat requirements.

 - Action (4 questions, 40 points): Qualifies the current state of knowledge and extent of conservation efforts directed toward a given taxon within Alaska.
-Higher scores denote greater information needs or conservation action
+Higher scores denote greater information needs or conservation action.

 Looking for more?

-Additional range maps are available from the Wildlife Data Portal.
+Range maps are available from the Wildlife Data Portal.
 References cited in the Conservation Reports can be viewed on our online reference library.
 Can’t find the report you’re looking for?
 Reach out to us and we’ll do our best to help!